angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

         DELETE /posts/:id(.:format)      posts#destroy
 ```

-You can check this service [here](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.ts#L22)
+You can view the code of the PostService class  [here](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.ts#L22)

-It basically uses Angular's new `common/http/HttpClient`.
-Let's look at one of the methods, the other follow a similar pattern.
+It uses Angular's new `common/http/HttpClient`.
+Let's look at one of the methods the service implements; the others follow a similar pattern.

 ```TypeScript
 import { HttpClient } from '@angular/common/http';